TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/2_Processing_Guide_En.md

 > - `-mn` (`--minDepth`): Set minimum tile depth
 > - `-mx` (`--maxDepth`): Set maximum tile depth

+For this exercise, we’ll limit the levels from 0 to 14.
+After conversion, the output directory will contain folders labeled from `0 to 14` and a `layer.json` file.

+Since Bangkok is mostly flat, the terrain might not look very dramatic, but it’s still essential for integrating with the 3D Tiles.

+This concludes the core part of the workshop: creating 3D Tiles and terrain.
+While the conversion runs, let’s move on to the next exercise.

+If you have any questions about the process, feel free to ask! 😊

 ---
 # 🗺️ GeoServer Usage Guide